-The land which is the site of the application is outside the settlement boundary and the Parish Council considers that none of the criteria apply.

-- 3. The current drainage system is already inadequate and additional development will exacerbate the problem. - 4.
+- 1. Objections on highways grounds as detailed in the consultant's report summarised below. - 2.
+The proposal is contrary to Crewe and Natwich Local Plan policies RES.5 as the land which is the site of the application is outside the settlement boundary and the Parish Council considers that none of the criteria apply. - 2.
+The current drainage system is already inadequate and additional development will exacerbate the problem. - 3.
 3 major reports have been submitted by Singleton Clamp Consulting Engineers in support of the application.
 The Parish Council has obtained independent professional advice to provide a detailed analysis of these documents.
 The key findings are summarised below and dearly demonstrate that there are a number of serious and fundamental flaws which have major impact on the local area.